 Once approved, you'll receive a residence permit (Aufenthaltserlaubnis) valid for 1-3 years, renewable.

-Public Health Insurance (Gesetzliche Krankenversicherung)
+Public (Gesetzliche Krankenversicherung)

 - Cost: 14.6% of income + supplementary rate (0.5-2%), capped at approximately EUR 950/month